jju/stubbl/seasons/gcxi/week12.md

 [next week](week13)

 * business storyline: OW-CT [[warreporter]] two teams built on sharing the load and being profitable while doing it, KD-AM [[aficionado]] Menace need the win and the Dynamo are hanging onto their division lead, OM-ZV [[writer]] a Machine win puts them back in a tie for the playoff spot but injuries in Week 11 mean the playoff roster would be thin even if they make it - playing for a futile run
-* player storyline  GH-SR [[warreporter]] Ziba needs a big game since Venus will be going against a defense-free Claws squad, IC-DS [[writer]] who are the stars and who's been getting these teams through?, FT-BC [[aficionado]] offense offense offense do these games get a little unpredictable?
+* player storyline  GH-SR [[warreporter]] Ziba needs a big game since Veens will be going against a defense-free Claws squad, IC-DS [[writer]] who are the stars and who's been getting these teams through?, FT-BC [[aficionado]] offense offense offense do these games get a little unpredictable?
 * team storyline GF-CF [[writer]] poetry of bashing, OM-ZV [[aficionado]] OM don't even have a path to a full roster in the playoffs so will they just roll over and let [[Uli]] build the Carmine Fist lead, RE-EF [[warreporter]] second vs first so a likely playoff preview
 * Playoffs: Intradivisional: RE-EF second vs first so a likely playoff preview, OM-ZV a Machine win puts them back in a tie for the playoff spot but injuries in Week 11 mean the playoff roster would be thin even if they make it.